-The State Road Fund is the Division's General Fund.
-At the end of the 2007 fiscal year, unreserved fund balance of the General Fund was \$273 million and reserved fund balance was \$33 million.
-The total General Fund balance increased \$74 million during the year primarily due to a combination of reduced expenditures and increased Motor Fuel Tax revenue, resulting from the \$.045 increase in the variable component of the fuel tax rate.
+The State Road Fund is the Department's largest Fund, and is used to account for all activities not accounted for in other funds.
+At the end of the 2007 fiscal year, unreserved fund balance of the Fund was \$273 million and reserved fund balance was \$33 million.
+The total fund balance increased \$74 million during the year primarily due to a combination of reduced expenditures and increased Motor Fuel Tax revenue, resulting from the \$.045 increase in the variable component of the fuel tax rate.